LiamYS/pokemon-app/README.md

 [![Project Version][version-image]][version-url]
 [![Frontend][frontend-image]][frontend-url]

-This project will give the user the ability to search for any Pokémon in the PokéDex.
+This project will give the user the ability to search for any Pokémon of the Kanto region in the PokéDex.
 Furthermore, one can search for different items and berries aswell.
-This project was for educational purposes.
+This project is for educational purposes.

 ---